-follows the ridge line east then north towards the National trail.
-After a bit the trail splits and about a quarter mile later rejoins itself.
-The left fork is a new section of trail that skirts the ridge line.
+Bear left NE towards the now clearly seen switchbacks heading up to the Gila viewpoint.
+Soon the trail gets steep as you start up the ridge.
+After considerable climbing, you will reach the viewpoint atop the ridgeline.
+There are good views in all directions.
+To the north, you can see Goat Hill♡ above the National trail as it stretches west.
+From the viewpoint the Pyramid Trail follows the ridgeline east then north towards the National trail.
+After a bit, the trail splits and about a quarter-mile later rejoins itself.
+The left fork is a new section of trail that skirts the ridgeline.
 The right fork follows the ridgeline up and is a little longer, but it's my preferred route.
 Both forks offer excellent though very different views.
 The trail continues east before turning to the north where it ends at the intersection with the National trail at post #33.
 Post #33 is not far above the stone hut when hiking west on the National trail from Telegraph Pass.
 Return the way you came.

 Many other hiking options that include the Pyramid Trail are available.
 The trail can easily be accessed from the Telegraph Pass or Kiwanis trailheads along with two other 620 trailheads.
 Also, many loops in this area of South Mountain can be hiked that include the Pyramid Trail and National trails.